MemoriesOfTime/FuturePlots/README.md

 # FuturePlots

 FuturePlots is an innovative and versatile plugin specifically designed for Minecraft servers to provide advanced plot management capabilities.
 Whether you're running a small private server or a large multiplayer community, FuturePlots offers all the tools you need to create an organized and user-friendly world.
+This repository is a modified version compatible with [Nukkit-MOT](https://github.com/MemoriesOfTime/Nukkit-MOT)

 ----------------